lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Field Position (FP): indicating if several instances of a field exist in the headers which one is targeted.
 The default position is 1.

-* A direction indicator (DI) indicating the packet direction(s) this Field Description applies to.
+* A direction indicator (DI) indicates the packet direction(s) this Field Description applies to.
 Three values are possible:

   * UPLINK (Up): this Field Description is only applicable to packets sent by the Dev to the App,